-The best sales to shop this weekend: Casper, Apple, Baublebar and more | CNN Underscored
+The best sales to shop this weekend: Casper, Apple, BaubleBar and more | CNN Underscored

 If you still haven’t hopped on the magnetic charging wagon, take this as a sign to climb aboard.
 Daily Steals is now offering savings on the Apple MagSafe Charger, which allows you to fuel your smartphone’s battery more quickly and wirelessly, when you use code CNNGMS.
 The iPhone 8, as well as all later models and AirPods with wireless charging cases, are compatible with this charger, but only the iPhone 12 and iPhone 12 Pro can magnetically align with the charger.

-If you’ve always dreamed of draping yourself in jewels, head over to Baublebar, a major name in sparkly accessories.
+If you’ve always dreamed of draping yourself in jewels, head over to BaubleBar, a major name in sparkly accessories.
 The brand is currently hosting its Semi-Annual Stock Up event, with everything on site 20% off with code SEMI20.
 Rings, necklaces, bracelets, earrings and hair accessories in a multitude of styles are all part of the sale, so you’re sure to find something to suit your taste.

 Apple MacBook Air ($849.99, originally $999.99; bestbuy.com)

 Now’s your chance to score the 13.3-inch MacBook Air at this incredibly low price at Best Buy.
-Apple’s latest version of the 13-inch, 256GB model is $150 off, with open box offers as low as $764.99.
+Apple’s latest version of the 13-inch, 256GB model is $150 off, with open-box offers as low as $764.99.
 This laptop contains the new M1 chip, and thus nabbed the title of “best Apple laptop” in our comprehensive test, since it can handle everything from web browsing to video exporting with ease.

 PhoneSoap Pro UV Smartphone Sanitizer & Universal Charger ($49.99, originally $119.95; woot.com)